 - Hot air ballooning

 Set within a vast 350-acre plot, Bobadilla's wealth of facilities and inclusive atmosphere make it perfect for families.
-And all reservations with children under 12 include free spa access, daily afternoon snacks and the planting of an olive tree with the family name on a plaque.
+And all reservations with children under 12 include free spa access (between 1pm-2pm and 4pm-5pm every day).

 Family friendly accommodation: